plone/training/voltoaddons/06-cell-renderer.rst

           id: 'progress',
           title: 'Progress',
           view: ProgressCellRenderer,
-          schemaExtender: ProgressCellRenderer.schemaExtender,
         },
       },
     };

 Notice the ``schemaExtender`` field.
-We'll use it to allow each extension to provide its own fields in the column edit widget.
-This is a mechanism provided by volto-object-widget addon.
+We'll use it to allow each extension to provide its own fields in the column edit widget. volto-object-widget allows the schema used in its FlatObjectList widget to be extended by a provided schema extender, so we'll integrate with that.

-The old text template-based implementation can be moved to an extension, like:
+The old text template-based implementation can be moved to an component and a schema extension, like:

 .. code-block:: jsx